nocobase/docs/docs/en-US/welcome/community/translations.md

   ![Plugin Information Diagram](https://static-docs.nocobase.com/20250319122109.png)

 ## III.
-Website Localization
+Website Localization (Detailed Guide)

-Website pages and all related texts are stored in: https://github.com/nocobase/website
+The website pages and all content are stored in: https://github.com/nocobase/website

+### 3.0 Getting Started and Reference Resources

 When adding a new language, please refer to the existing language pages:
 - English: https://github.com/nocobase/website/blob/main/src/en/